kg logo

 Fingerprints

 Fingerprints can only work for something local like a phone.
-It would be amazing if we could use them for logging into something like Gmail, but that’s not practical nor secure.
+It would be cool if we could use them for logging into something like Gmail, but that’s not practical nor secure.
 Also, it turns out that if you like to climb, your fingerprint changes every few weeks.
-So this authentication method can fail based on the user’s choice of exercise.
+So this authentication method can fails based on the user’s choice of exercise.

 FaceID